mikedpad/nomine-lipsum/README.md

 # Nomine Lipsum

-A list of the most popular modern names assembled at random.
+A random name generator of the most popular names in the USA.